 As I originally outlined in a 2012 article, Mobilizing Your Marketing is now table stakes, but there are a host of new trends that are redefining mobile marketing.
 I’ve outlined eleven trends in mobile your brand must consider when implementing or refining a mobile-friendly marketing program.

 Searches originating from mobile devices continue to grow exponentially.
-Thanks to rapid adoption of Amazon Alexa, Microsoft Cortana, Apple Siri and Google Home, voice search will continue to increase in popularity.
+Thanks to the rapid adoption of Amazon Alexa, Microsoft Cortana, Apple Siri, and Google Home, voice search will continue to increase in popularity.
 Amazon recently announced Alexa now has 15,000 skills.
 Per recent research, 49 percent of US respondents used their voice assistants on a weekly basis, compared with 31percent of global respondents.
 Interestingly, 57 percent would use voice search more if it recognized more complex commands.
 The good news is that each of the platform providers continues to increase the number of voice commands by thousands at a time.
 More than 20 percent of current searches on Android devices are voice searches.
 This trend directly impacts search engine optimization and paid search, as both need to create voice-search-related initiatives to maintain a competitive edge.
 The first step is to optimize your website for long-tail search terms more common with voice-based searches.
 Similarly, paid search campaigns should target similar terms with mobile-optimized ads.
 On the web design side, leveraging Google’s Accelerated Mobile Pages (AMP) technology has shown to increase click-through-rates by up to 90 percent.
 Mobile searchers also spend 35 percent more time with AMP content than dedicated mobile web pages.

 Location-based Marketing (LBM)